vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

 3. Running a custom kernel and custom kernel command line is not supported.
 Although the plug-in does not block running in that configuration, it does not guarantee visibility within WSL when you're running a custom kernel and custom kernel command line.
 We recommend to block such configurations with help of [Microsoft Intune wsl settings](/windows/wsl/intune).

-4. OS Distribution is displayed **None** in the **Device overview** page of a WSL device in the Microsoft Defender portal.

-5. The plug-in is not supported on machines with ARM64 processor.
+4. The plug-in is not supported on machines with ARM64 processor.

-6. The plug-in provides visibility into events from WSL, but other features like antimalware, threat and vulnerability management, and response commands are not available for the WSL logical device.
+5. The plug-in provides visibility into events from WSL, but other features like antimalware, threat and vulnerability management, and response commands are not available for the WSL logical device.

 ## Software prerequisites